Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • Proportional I/O control is only one of the policies that can interact with each other (but responsible resource design perhaps avoids that).

 • The I/O device bandwidth is not the only shared resource on the I/O path.
-Global file system structures are involved, which is relevant when I/O control is meant to guarantee certain bandwidth; it will not, and it may even lead to priority inversion (prioritized cgroup waiting for a transaction of slower cgroup).
+Global file system structures are involved, which is relevant when I/O control is meant to guarantee certain bandwidth; it does not, and it may even lead to priority inversion (prioritized cgroup waiting for a transaction of slower cgroup).

 • So far, we have been discussing only explicit I/O of file system data, but swap-in and swap-out can also be controlled.
-Although if such a need arises, it usually points out to improperly provisioned memory (or memory limits).
+Although if such a need arises, it points out to improperly provisioned memory (or memory limits).

-9.6 More information Edit source
+10.6 More information Edit source